MoenMi/notes/classes/st545/overview.md

-# ST 545: Introduction to Statistical Learning and Data Mining
+# ST 545: Statistical Learning and Data Mining

 This course offers an introduction to the field of statistical learning, an essential toolkit for making sense of vast and complex data sets.